Skip to main content

 };

-These two methods should be pretty straight forward.
-The first one will return all the entries from our ContactModel (consider this as a SELECT * FROM CONTACTS type of query if you're familiar with MySQL), whereas the second method will only return one result (the MySQL equivalent would be SELECT * FROM CONTACTS WHERE id = int).
+These two methods should be easy to follow.
+The first returns all entries from our ContactModel (think of it as a SELECT * FROM CONTACTS query if you’re familiar with MySQL).
+The second returns only one result (the MySQL equivalent being SELECT * FROM CONTACTS WHERE id = int).

-We are ready to call these methods from our index.js - and we can do that because all the methods above are defined with the exports tag - add the following to your code:
+We’re ready to call these methods from our index.js.
+We can do that because all the methods above are defined with the exports tag.
+Add the following to your code:

 app.configure(function () {